 - Use the seasoning ideas I’ve provided below or transform this into a more Mexican dish, by adding a tablespoon of taco seasoning

-- Try adding half black and pinto beans for a more colorful take on this soup
+- Try adding half black and pinto beans for a more colorful soup

-- Make this even heartier by adding sliced vegan sausage (I find that at Sprouts, Natural Grocers, or the health food section of my grocery store)
+- Make this even heartier by adding sliced vegan sausage (I buy vegan sausages Sprouts, Natural Grocers, or the health food section of my local grocery store)

 - Alternatively, you can add vegan chicken pieces to add a meatier texture.
 Using the Gardein chicken strips (just don’t add the teriyaki packet…save that for later) should work perfectly

-- Serve this over brown rice for entirely plant-based wholesome dishes
+- Serve this over brown rice for an entirely plant-based wholesome dish

 - This recipe will taste good as is, but to make it even better, serve it with Vegan Cornbread or Sweet Potato Rolls!